 |2021||UC - Canberra, Bruce||Semester 2||02 August 2021||On-Campus||Dr Chandra Makanjee|

 |2022||UC - Canberra, Bruce||Semester 2||01 August 2022||On-Campus||Dr Chandra Makanjee|

 Brink, H., Van der Walt, C., & Van Rensburg, G. (2017).
 Fundamentals of research methodology for health care professionals (4th Ed).
 Juta and Company Ltd.

 Polit D. F. & Beck C. T. (2017).
 Nursing research: Generating and assessing evidence for nursing practice (10th ed.).
 Philadelphia PA: Wolters Kluwer.

 Gray, J.R., Grove, S.K., & Sutherland, S. (2017).
 Burns and Grove's the practice of nursing research: Appraisal, synthesis, and generation of evidence (8th ed.).
 St. Louis, MO: Saunders Elsevier

-Manuscript assigned for group assessment submissions.
+Manuscript assigned for group assessment and final examination.

 Submission of assessment items